A learning adventure in, about and with the natural world

 We do not follow Baltimore County Public Schools' schedule exactly.
 We use it as a guide when deciding on the best course of action for delays/closing.
 When schedule changes occur, families will receive text and email by 6:00a.m.
 Updates will also be posted on FB.

 We offer several programs to meet the needs of families.
-You can see our Program options here.
+You can see our Program options here and download Tuition information here.
 Please call us at 410.329.9867 or click to schedule a tour and discuss the program that fits your family's needs best.

 We are located in the middle of Hunt Valley on the gated campus of the iconic Beaver Dam Swim Club pond.
 To find us turn onto Lakefront Drive off of Beaver Dam Road.
 Follow into office complex and make the left turn onto our gravel lane.
 You will see our rustic building on the right.

-Here are some studies, ideas, and approaches that we are inspired by:
+Here are some studies, ideas, and approaches to education that we are inspired by:

 Vygotsky Theory of Social Development.
 The importance of social development as the precursor to learning.